pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

  (4) [1, 2, 3, 4]
 ```
 **3. Shift**
-$\qquad$ Shift methods works same like pop only difference is instead of last element it removes the first element from the array.
+Shift methods works same like pop only difference is instead of last element it removes the first element from the array.
 ```javascript
 > arr = [1,2,3,4,5];
  (5) [1, 2, 3, 4, 5]